aiandds/2nd-sem/ex6/readme.txt

-ex6 will be here soon
+ex6 code and csv is here